+The deductions for state and local sales taxes were made permanent by PATH.
 Taxpayers that pay state and local sales tax can deduct the amounts paid on their federal tax returns (instead of state and local income taxes)–as long as they itemize.
-In other words, if you’re thinking of buying a big ticket item such as a boat or car and live in a state with sales tax, you might want to think about buying it this year.

 3. Mortgage Insurance Premiums

 Mortgage insurance premiums (PMI) are paid by homeowners with less than 20 percent equity in their homes.
-These premiums were deductible in tax years 2012, 2013, and once again in 2014; however, this tax break ended on December 31, 2014.
-Whether it will be extended for 2015 is unknown.
+These premiums were deductible in tax years 2013, 2014, and now, once again in 2015.
+This deduction was extended through 2016.
 Mortgage interest deductions for taxpayers who itemize are not affected.

 4. Exclusion of Discharge of Principal Residence Indebtedness

-Typically, forgiven debt is considered taxable income in the eyes of the IRS; however, this tax provision, which was extended through and expired at the end of 2014, allows homeowners whose homes have been foreclosed on or subjected to short sale to exclude up to $2 million of cancelled mortgage debt.
+Typically, forgiven debt is considered taxable income in the eyes of the IRS; however, this tax provision has been extended through 2016, allowing homeowners whose homes have been foreclosed on or subjected to short sale to exclude up to $2 million of canceled mortgage debt.
 Also included are taxpayers seeking debt modification on their home.